-Here are some tips to teach your new dog old tricks.
+Here are some tips to teach your new dog old tricks so you can put together a dog training plan.
 Check them out below.

 Discourage Jumping Immediately